aJimenez19037/iss-tracker/README.md

 }
 ```
 ### [/epoch/str:epoch/location]
 Gives information about the location of the ISS at the specific epoch.
 Altitude units are km.
 When the ISS is over the ocean geopy does not return a geoposition.
+'Geopy' library is used to find the geoposition given latitude and longitude.
 However, if it is over land it will output the country it was over at the time.
 ```console
 [user]:$ curl localhost:5000/epochs/2023-082T12:00:00.000Z/location
 {